SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
 TODO: add more detail about inferring a variable's type when using initializer syntax.
 ..
 TODO: note that you can only use the default constructor if you provide default values for all properties on a structure or class.

-.. _ClassesAndStructures_Terminology:

-Terminology
-___________

-An instance of a *class* (such as ``someVideoMode`` above) is traditionally known as an :newTerm:`object`.
-However, Swift classes and structures are much closer in functionality than in other languages, and much of this chapter describes functionality that can apply to instances of *either* a class or a structure type.
-Because of this, the more general term :newTerm:`instance` is used below.

 .. _ClassesAndStructures_AccessingProperties: